skypjack/entt/README.md

     registry.sort<Movement, Physics>();
     ```

-  In this case, `Movement` components are arranged in memory so that cache misses are minimized when the two components are iterated together.
+  In this case, instances of `Movement` are arranged in memory so that cache misses are minimized when the two components are iterated together.

 Finally, the `view` member function template returns an iterable portion of entities and components: